Spotfire® Server and Environment - Installation and Administration

 • Formatting of numbers and dates can have minor differences (for example, rounding to a specific number of decimals is handled slightly differently on Linux and Windows).

-• Analyses with linked data to files are generally not supported on Linux due to differences in file paths and case-sensitivity on Linux and Windows.
+• Analyses with linked data to files might be complex to handle on Linux due to differences in file paths and case-sensitivity on Linux and Windows.
+However, as an administrator you can add one or more aliases to provide both a Windows and a Linux path to the shared files in the AllowedFilePath setting of the Spotfire.Dxp.Worker.Host.dll.config file.

 • Custom extensions must be compiled for the target framework, which differs in Linux and Windows.
 This means that extensions developed for services on Windows will not work when running the service on Linux, unless they are recompiled for the Linux target framework (due to differences in the .NET requirements).
 If using both operating systems, custom extensions must be compiled for both target frameworks.
 See Building packages that work with the Web Player on Linux in the Developer Documentation for more information.